scientific-python/specs/steering-committee/_index.md

 - serve as a communication channel to and from projects they contribute to as well as the larger ecosystem.

+The SPEC Committee is led by the SPEC Steering Committee Chair.
+The SPEC Steering Committee Chair is a designated member of the Steering Committee, selected by the Steering Committee.
+The Chair serves at the discretion of the Steering Committee and may be replaced by the committee at any time.
+The primary responsibility of the Chair is to organize and facilitate the SPEC Planning Meetings.
+In addition to coordinating these meetings, the Chair may assist in managing meeting agendas and ensuring effective communication within the committee.
+The Chair is also responsible for ensuring the Steering Committee is familiar with and following the SPEC Process.

+### SPEC Steering Committee Chair

+{{< grid file="spec-steering-committee-chair.toml" columns="2 3 4 5" />}}

 ### SPEC Steering Committee

 {{< grid file="spec-steering-committee.toml" columns="2 3 4 5" />}}